 The Architecture of Koldinghus

-In 1972, the architects Inger and Johannes Exner were commissioned to renovate Koldinghus.
-By then, the castle had stood as a burnt-out ruin for more than 150 years.
-The purpose of the restoration was not to restore the castle to its former appearance before the fire in 1808.
-Instead, the Exners sought to interfere as little as possible with the ruin and instead include it as the manifestation of a dramatic period in the history of the castle and the kingdom.
-Thus, the ruin was incorporated into a new and impressive architectural design that frames and highlights its powerful storytelling potential.
+In 1972, the architect couple Inger and Johannes Exner were commissioned to renovate Koldinghus, which had remained a burnt-out ruin for more than 150 years.
+The goal of the renovation was not to restore the castle to its former appearance before the fire in 1808.
+Instead, the Exners wanted to leave the ruin largely intact, as the visible illustration of a dramatic period in the castle’s and the kingdom’s history.
+Thus, their renovation protects the ruin with a new and imposing architectural structure that frames and highlights the ruin’s storytelling potential.

-On this architectural tour of Koldinghus, you will hear the story behind the castle’s largest and most magnificent exhibit, the Ruin Hall.
-In 1993, the Ruin Hall received the Europa Nostra award for cultural heritage, and it offers important insight into the castle’s architectural history.
+On this guided tour of the architecture of Koldinghus Castle, you can hear the story of the castle’s largest and most significant feature, the Ruin Hall, which received the 1993 Europa Nostra Heritage Award and provides an important source of knowledge about the castle’s architectural history.